macey26/100-days-of-code/log.md

 **Link(s) to work**: [Doctor Who guess who app](https://github.com/macey26/dr-who-tardis-game)

+### Day 4: January 2nd, 2018

+**Today's Progress**: Made a CSS lock for the CSS TARDIS and changed the heading.
+Also working throught The Odin Project Javascript lessons.

+**Thoughts**: I am really happy with the CSS lock and impressed I could figure out how the CSS for it.
+I will just need to resize it.

+**Link(s) to work**: [Doctor Who guess who app](https://github.com/macey26/dr-who-tardis-game)

 <!--### Day 1: June 27, Monday

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.